LeyliG/School-work/README.md

 4. Computing (used multiple tools and languages, including R)
 5. Probability
 6. Data Mining (using R)
-7. Big Data (using Hadoop and AWS)
+7. Big Data (using Hadoop, MapReduce, Spark, Scala, and AWS)
 8. Network Location Theory (used AMPL)